jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab12.md

 ### using_array_of_streams

+While arrays can be converted to streams, it can often lead to coding and synthesis issues as arrays can be accessed in random order while a stream requires a sequential access pattern where every element is read in order.
+To avoid such issues, any time a streaming interface is required, it is highly recommended to use the ```hls::stream``` object as described in [Using HLS Streams](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Using-HLS-Streams).
+Usage of this construct will enforce streaming semantics in the source code.
+However, to convert an array to a stream you should perform all the operations on temp variables.

 This example illustrates how to define and use an array of streams in the interface.
 Instead of defining an array and then using a pragma to map this array to a stream, it is highly recommended to use the hls::stream objects instead.

 **example.h**